jasoncfleming/wp-azure-cognition/readme.md

 == Changelog ==

 = 1.0.0 =
 * Forked from MS Accessibility Tools to use new Azure Vision API format.
+* Added ability to change confidence intervals & API endpoints.
-Removed translation services.
+* Removed translation services.
+* Uploading the "large" picture to Azure instead of the full size to avoid 4MB cap.